head-first-csharp/fourth-edition/README.md

 <img src="Images/Did-you-run-into-a-problem-in-Chapter-1-click-here.png" width="500"/><br/>
 ***[Troubleshooting problems with Chapter 1](#did-you-run-into-trouble-with-the-project-in-the-first-chapter)***

 *Did you get an ["Index was out of range" error](#systemargumentoutofrangeexception-index-was-out-of-range) or a ["Debugger operation failed" error](#are-you-getting-debugger-operation-failed-when-you-start-your-blazor-app), or is your [timer going slowly](#is-your-timer-going-slowly)?
-This will help you fix the problem!)*
+There are usually straightforward fixes for those issues!)*

 ## What's on this page